Sense-Scape/Proc_Serv/README.md

 ## Getting Started

+### The Easy Way

+- Download a release from this repository
+- Configure the `Config.json` file
+- Run the simulator

+### The Not So Easy Way

 - run `git config --system core.longpaths true`
 - Clone this repo using the ```git clone``` command
 - Run ```git submodule update --remote --recursive --init``` to pull in the submodule code